Rubén Salazar Gómez

 Jesús Rubén Darío Salazar Gómez ([ruˈβen salaˈsaɾ ˈɣomes]; born 22 September 1942) is a Colombian prelate of the Catholic Church who was Metropolitan Archbishop of Bogotá from 2010 to 2020.
 He was made a cardinal in 2012.
 He was Metropolitan Archbishop of Barranquilla from 1999 to 2010.

 Early life and ministry

 Jesús Rubén Darío Salazar Gómez was born in Bogotá, Colombia, in 1942.
 He completed his high school studies and philosophy at the seminary of Ibagué.
-At the Pontifical Gregorian University in Rome he followed the theological studies, obtaining a licentiate in dogmatic theology.
+He later completed his theological studies at the Pontifical Gregorian University in Rome, obtaining a licentiate in dogmatic theology.
 He obtained his Licentiate in Sacred Scripture at the Pontifical Biblical Institute in Rome.

 He was ordained a priest on 20 May 1967 and then held various positions including: pastor, seminary professor, director of the Department of Social Pastoral of the Colombian Episcopal Conference, and Vicar for Pastoral Care.

 Bishop

 He was named Bishop of Cúcuta on 11 February 1992 and was consecrated on 25 March.
 On 18 March 1999 he was appointed Archbishop of Barranquilla.
 He was appointed Archbishop of Bogotá on 8 July 2010.
 He took possession of the see on 13 August.
 During his installation, Salazar Gómez said that he would be focusing on three priorities: "protecting marriage as the union between one man and one woman, saving innocent life in the womb, and promoting peace in Colombia".
 Referring to the work of his predecessor, Cardinal Rubiano Sáenz, he said that "I will support each and every one of you with the affection of a father, a brother, a friend, because we have an arduous common task."
 He added that it is necessary "to discern together the will of the Lord for his people and to strengthen the conditions that will make possible a joint evangelizing endeavour."